 -

-Why it Matters: Calcium provides the necessary material for bone formation and maintenance, while vitamin D ensures that your body can effectively utilize the calcium you consume.
+Why it Matters: Calcium provides the necessary material for bone formation and maintenance, while vitamin D ensures that your body can effectively apply the calcium you consume.
 A deficiency in either nutrient can lead to weakened bones and an increased risk of fractures.

 -